ne75/p2llvm/docs/phase0/findings.md

 These IDs correspond to the earlier P2 backend review.
 Changes are on `phase0_cleanup`; production refs and the original build are retained.
-**Hardware checkpoint: 466/468 runs passed; two Os timeouts passed on a retained rerun.** The original failures remain recorded, with cause unresolved.
+**Hardware semantic checkpoint: 468/468 PASS across the full run and retained rerun.** By user direction, the two original Os timeouts are treated as assumed USB/loader interruptions.
+Their raw failure records remain intact.
 See [validation.md](validation.md) and [hardware-checkpoint.json](hardware-checkpoint.json) for evidence, tested revisions, and acceptance limits.